Greg Norman Net Worth

 Real Estate: Greg Norman has made considerable investments in real estate over the years.
 Of particular note is an 11,600-acre ranch in Colorado.
 Known as Seven Lakes Ranch, the property features a 14,000 square-foot main lodge, fitness center, and spa.
 There are also advanced equestrian facilities, guest cabins, and an entire area devoted to staff housing.

 He established the ranch by acquiring three adjacent land parcels and connecting them into one property.
-Having invested heavily in the development of Seven Lakes Ranch, he put the property up for sale in 2017 for $55 million.
+After investing heavily in the development of Seven Lakes Ranch, in 2017 he put the property up for sale for $55 million.
 Unfortunately, it was difficult for him to find a buyer, which forced him to lower the price to $50 million a year later.
+In March 2020 he listed the property for sale for $40 million.
+At some point in early 2021 he finally found a buyer for an undisclosed price.
+Here's a video tour:

 In 1991, Greg Norman purchased a mansion in Jupiter, Florida for $4.9 million.
-Many years later, he attempted to cash in on the rise in property values, putting the mansion on the market for a whopping $65 million.
+Years later, he attempted to cash in on the rise in property values, putting the mansion on the market for a whopping $65 million.
 Two years passed, and Norman failed to find a buyer once again.
-By 2018, he had demolished the historic mansion on the property, assumedly to develop the property further and make it more attractive to potential buyers.
+In 2018, he demolished the historic mansion on the property (a cottage that dated to 1902) and built a new family compound which the named "Tranquility".

 Greg Norman Company: Norman founded the Greg Norman Company in 1993.
 Over the years, the company had branched out into dozens of industries, generating tens of millions in revenue per year.
 The company is involved in the design of golf courses, wineries, real estate, private equity, eyewear, clothing, food, restaurants, and more.
 In 1991, he acquired a 12 percent share of Cobra Golf, a leading golf equipment manufacturer, for $1.9 million.
 The entire company was acquired five years later, earning Norman a $40 million profit.